-- "2021 Plan" means the Stock Option Plan of Semantix. - "2022 Plan" means the 2022 Omnibus Incentive Plan. - "AI" means artificial intelligence. - "Alpha" means Alpha Capital Acquisition Company, an exempted company incorporated with limited liability in the Cayman Islands and special purpose acquisition company (SPAC). - "Alpha Class A Ordinary Shares" means Alpha's Class A ordinary shares, par value \$0.0001 per share. - "Alpha Class B Ordinary Shares" means Alpha's Class B ordinary shares, par value \$0.0001 per share. - "Articles" means our amended and restated memorandum and articles of association. - "A&R Registration Rights Agreement" means the Amended and Restated Registration Rights Agreement, entered into by the Registrant, the Sponsor and certain persons named therein at the consummation of the Business Combination, pursuant to which that certain Registration Rights Agreement, dated as of February 18, 2021, was amended and restated in its entirety, as of the Closing. - "Business Combination" means the Mergers and the other transactions contemplated by the Business Combination Agreement, collectively, including the PIPE Financing. - "Business Combination Agreement" means the Business Combination Agreement, dated as of November 16, 2021, as amended on April 13, 2022 and August 1, 2022, by and among the Registrant, Alpha, each of the Merger Subs and Semantix.

-"Central Bank" means the Banco Central do Brasil, or Brazilian Central Bank.

-"Closing" means the consummation of the Business Combination.

-"Code" means the Internal Revenue Code of 1986, as amended.

-"Companies Act" means the Companies Act (As Revised) of the Cayman Islands.

-"COVID-19" or the "COVID-19 pandemic" means SARS-CoV-2 or COVID-19, and any evolutions or mutations thereof

-"Crescera" means Crescera Growth Capital Master Semantix Fundo de Investimento em Participações Multiestratégia, an investment fund organized under the laws of the Federative Republic of Brazil.

-"Exchange Act" means the Securities Exchange Act of 1934, as amended.

-"First Effective Time" means the time at which the First Merger became effective.

-"First Merger" means the merger of First Merger Sub with and into Alpha pursuant to the Business Combination Agreement, with Alpha surviving as a directly wholly owned subsidiary of the Registrant.

-"First Merger Sub" means Alpha Merger Sub I Company, a Cayman Islands exempted company and a direct, wholly owned subsidiary of the Registrant prior to the consummation of the Business Combination.
+- "2021 Plan" means the Stock Option Plan of Semantix. - "2022 Plan" means the 2022 Omnibus Incentive Plan. - "AI" means artificial intelligence. - "Alpha" means Alpha Capital Acquisition Company, an exempted company incorporated with limited liability in the Cayman Islands and special purpose acquisition company (SPAC). - "Alpha Class A Ordinary Shares" means Alpha's Class A ordinary shares, par value \$0.0001 per share. - "Alpha Class B Ordinary Shares" means Alpha's Class B ordinary shares, par value \$0.0001 per share. - "Alpha Private Warrants" means the 7,000,000 private placement warrants issued by Alpha held by the Sponsor, to acquire Alpha Class A Ordinary Shares that were outstanding immediately prior to the First Effective Time. - "Articles" means our amended and restated memorandum and articles of association. - "A&R Registration Rights Agreement" means the Amended and Restated Registration Rights Agreement, entered into by the Registrant, the Sponsor and certain persons named therein at the consummation of the Business Combination, pursuant to which that certain Registration Rights Agreement, dated as of February 18, 2021, was amended and restated in its entirety, as of the Closing. - "Business Combination" means the Mergers and the other transactions contemplated by the Business Combination Agreement, collectively, including the PIPE Financing. - "Business Combination Agreement" means the Business Combination Agreement, dated as of November 16, 2021, as amended on April 13, 2022 and August 1, 2022, by and among the Registrant, Alpha, each of the Merger Subs and Semantix. - "Central Bank" means the Banco Central do Brasil, or Brazilian Central Bank. - "Closing" means the consummation of the Business Combination. - "Code" means the Internal Revenue Code of 1986, as amended. - "Companies Act" means the Companies Act (As Revised) of the Cayman Islands. - "COVID-19" or the "COVID-19 pandemic" means SARS-CoV-2 or COVID-19, and any evolutions or mutations thereof - "Crescera" means Crescera Growth Capital Master Semantix Fundo de Investimento em Participações Multiestratégia, an investment fund organized under the laws of the Federative Republic of Brazil. - "Exchange Act" means the Securities Exchange Act of 1934, as amended. - "First Effective Time" means the time at which the First Merger became effective. - "First Merger" means the merger of First Merger Sub with and into Alpha pursuant to the Business Combination Agreement, with Alpha surviving as a directly wholly owned subsidiary of the Registrant. - "First Merger Sub" means Alpha Merger Sub I Company, a Cayman Islands exempted company and a direct, wholly owned subsidiary of the Registrant prior to the consummation of the Business Combination.